 Together with the elder law attorneys at Tully Law Group, PC, Certified Elder Law Attorney Brian Tully has helped over a thousand clients to navigate successfully the complicated eligibility rules of Medicaid’s community home care and nursing home programs.

 It would be our honor to help you and your family through this time.

 SCHEDULE YOUR CONSULTATION

 Considering all of your needs when navigating Long-Term Care.

 In addition to our legal services, our Life Care Planning services can help you to navigate the practical and emotional needs that arise for families that face significant challenges in providing long-term care for a loved one.
 Our Elder Care Coordinator can support you, and advocate or intervene on your behalf when needed, to help you through this difficult time.

 A note: Plan ahead if you can

 If you do not yet require long-term care, it is best to plan in advance for a potential need for Medicaid eligibility.
-Please read more about Advanced Planning for Long-Term Care.
+Please read more about our Elder Care Protection Plan services.